scions-of-silverymoon/staff-guide/_guides/editing-guide.md

 2. **Check existing pages** - See how formatting is done in other guides
 3. **Ping lxgrf** - This whole thing is his fault so blame him

+## Advanced Use
+This IS a github repo, so if you have a preferred IDE or git workflow, feel free to clone the repo and make changes locally.
+But if that's your preference, you probably don't need this guide.

 ---

 **Remember:** It's okay to make mistakes - everything can be fixed!
 The guide is here to help staff and players, so don't hesitate to make improvements.